 Information furnished is believed to be accurate and reliable.
-However, STMicroelectronics assumes no responsibility for the consequences of use of such information nor for any infringement of patents or other rights of third parties which may result from its use.
-No license is granted by implication or otherwise under any patent or patent rights of STMicroelectronics.
-Specifications mentioned in this publication are subject to change without notice.
+However, STMicroelectronics assumes no responsibility for the consequence of use of such information nor for any infringement of patents or other rights of third parties which may result from its use.
+No license is g by implication or otherwise under any patent or patent rights of STMicroelectronics.
+Specifications mentioned in this publication are s to change without notice.
 This publication supersedes and replaces all information previously supplied.
-STMicroelectronics products are not authorized for use as critical components in life support devices or systems without express written approval of STMicroelectronics.
+STMicroelectronics products a uthorized for use as critical components in life support devices or systems without express written approval of STMicroelectron.

-The ST logo is registered trademark of STMicroelectronics All other names are the property of their respective owners www.st.com
+The ST logo is a registered trademark of STMicroelectronics.

+All other names are the property of their respective owners.

-© 2002 STMicroelectronics - All Rights Reserved
+© 2004 STMicroelectronics - All rights reserved

-STMicroelectronics group of companies Australia - Brazil - Canada - China - Finland - France - Germany - Hong Kong - India - Israel - Italy - Japan - Malaysia - Malta - Morocco - Singapore - Spain - Sweden - Switzerland - United Kingdom - United States.
+STMicroelectronics GROUP OF COMPANIES Australia - Belgium - Brazil - Canada - China - Czech Republic - Finland - France - Germany -Hong Kong - India - Israel - Italy - Japan - Malaysia - Malta - Morocco - Singapore -Spain - Sweden - Switzerland - United Kingdom - United States www.st.com